 Get a Head Start for Next Year

-Want to guess what stores do with all the leftover Halloween candy and decor?
-If you hadn't noticed before, head to any store offering Halloween items, and you'll see steep discounts on November 1.
+You'll likely have to wait a bit to shop the best sales on Halloween candy and decor.
+Want to guess what stores do with leftover holiday products?
+If you hadn't noticed before, shop at any store offering Halloween items, and you'll see steep discounts on November 1.
 It's the perfect time to grab all the candy you didn't want to spend full price on and indulge.
 You can also get the decor you'll need for next year.

 What About Halloween Pop-Up Stores?